till-tietz/till-tietz/README.md

 -  Mostly working on causal inference & machine learning as well as various other computational social science bits and bobs
--  Currently learning more about C++
+-  learning more about C++
--  Exchange about R, GIS, NLP or whatever really
+-  always keen to talk about R, GIS, NLP or whatever really

 ### Currently working on: